ajay77381/AWS_DevOps/ITIL/ITITv4_Module1.md

 ITIL 4 provides the guidance organizations need to address new service management challenges and utilize the potential of modern technology.
 It is designed to ensure a flexible, coordinated and integrated system for the effective governance and management of IT-enabled services.

 ## Introduction to service value system

+- In the ever-evolving world of IT service management, the need to deliver consistent value to stakeholders is paramount.
+- ITIL4 introduce the service value system (SVS) a holistic framework that guides ogranization in acheiving this goal
+-